xapple/gefes/README.md

     export PATH="$HOME/repos/gefes/bin/linux/mcl/:$PATH"

 ### Step 3: Install your own version of python
 Your system probably comes with a version of python installed.
-But the variations from system to system are too great to rely on any available python.
+But the variations from system to system are too great to rely on any available setup.
 We prefer to just install our own in the home directory.
-Also, we will then be able to install modules without any administrator privileges.
+Also, we will then be able to install modules without administrator privileges.

 For this we will be using this excellent project: https://github.com/yyuu/pyenv